aws/eks-anywhere/docs/content/en/docs/osmgmt/artifacts.md

    EKSA_RELEASE_VERSION=<EKS-A version>
    ```

-   Set the Bottlerocket image format to the desired value (`ova` for the VMware variant or `raw` for the Baremetal variant)
+   Set the Bottlerocket image format to the desired value (`ova` for the VMware variant)
    ```bash
    export BOTTLEROCKET_IMAGE_FORMAT="ova"
    ```